 - The Mayor invites public comment: members of the public speak may speak at the podium for up to 3 minutes.

 - After public comment time concludes, the Town Council may ask staff to answer any questions asked during public comment.
-It is at the discretion of the Mayor and/or Town Council to decide whether the Council or staff will respond to questions posed by the public.

 - The Town Council then deliberates and votes on the item.